 To come to couples counselling, you don't have to be in crisis.
 Couples may come to:

 What can psychotherapy or counselling offer that family and friends can't?

-Family and friends may help but because we are emotionally involved with them we often edit what we share.
+Family and friends may help but because we are emotionally involved with them we often edit what we share so we don't get to the root of what we are feeling.
 We might want to protect them from our distress or we might perceive them as the source of that distress.
+Alternatively, loved ones may try and downplay or even reject our feelings because our discomfort makes them feel uncomfortable and they want 'everything to be OK'.
 Unless your friends and family are trained listeners, they may interrupt with similar problems of their own or offer advice influenced by their own experience, not yours.

-As a psychotherapist, I provide a safe, non-judgmental, confidential space.
-As someone who is empathic but not emotionally involved in your issues, I can provide an objective listening ear.
+As a psychotherapist, I provide a safe, non-judgmental, confidential space in which you can explore your feelings.
+As someone who is empathic but not emotionally involved in your issues, I provide an objective listening ear.
 I am trained to listen and be fully present.
-I don't advise you but I support your decision-making process.
-If you're feeling powerless and struggling to make simple decisions, I help you to regain a sense of personal power.
+I don't advise you but I support your decision-making process by reflecting back what I hear along with any inconsistencies, confusion or contradictions.
+If you're feeling powerless and struggling to make simple decisions, this process can help you to regain a sense of personal power.

 Just hearing yourself express your thoughts out loud can help to bring clarity to an issue.
 Having that material gently reflected back can help you identify potential distortions in your thinking as well as recurring patterns and themes.